Sweet Alchemy

 Ice creamery based in Seattle, Washington, U.S.

 Sweet Alchemy Ice Creamery, or simply Sweet Alchemy, is an ice creamery based in Seattle, Washington.
-The business has shops in the University District and Ballard neighborhoods and on Capitol Hill.
+The business has operated shops in the University District and Ballard neighborhoods and on Capitol Hill.
 Owner Lois Ko opened the first location near the University of Washington in 2016.
-The Ballard location opened in 2019 and shares a space with Mighty-O Donuts, and the Capitol Hill shop opened in Chophouse Row in 2020.
+The Ballard location opened in 2019 and shared a space with Mighty-O Donuts, and the Capitol Hill shop opened in Chophouse Row in 2020.
 Sweet Alchemy offers a variety of ice cream and other desserts, and makes cakes, cones, cookies, and toppings in-house.
 The business pasteurizes its dairy from local farms daily.
 It has garnered a positive reception and is considered among Seattle's best ice cream shops.

 Description

-The small batch ice creamery Sweet Alchemy operates shops in Seattle's University District and Ballard neighborhoods and in Chophouse Row, a mixed-use development on Capitol Hill.
+The small batch ice creamery Sweet Alchemy has operated shops in Seattle's University District and Ballard neighborhoods and in Chophouse Row, a mixed-use development on Capitol Hill.
 The student publication of the University of Washington (UW) has described the business as a "minority-, woman-owned scoop shop" with seasonal varieties that focuses on sustainability and sourcing ingredients from local farmers.

 Sweet Alchemy pasteurizes its dairy daily from local farms, including Fresh Breeze Organics in Lynden, and seeks to reduce waste.
 The business bakes cakes and cones.
 Cookies for ice cream sandwiches, sauces, and toppings are made in-house.
 In addition to the shops, Sweet Alchemy also operates via delivery and take-out.

 The interior of the University District location on Northeast 43rd Street has a fabric ceiling, penny flooring, and artworks created by the owner.
 Tori Shao painted a mural between the shop and neighboring Samir's Mediterranean.
-The Ballard location shares a space and seating area with Mighty-O Donuts, which also operates multiple locations in the Seattle area.
-The interior has a waffle cone mural made from the glass of Japanese fishing boats found along the Pacific Northwest coastline.
+The Ballard location shared a space and seating area with Mighty-O Donuts, which has also operated multiple locations in the Seattle area.
+The interior had a waffle cone mural made from the glass of Japanese fishing boats found along the Pacific Northwest coastline.